wzsamuels/Mudder/README.md

 be primarily used on social MUD's, but it ought to be, powerful enough for RPG MUD's if desired.

-yam.exe can be found at yam/yam/bin/Debug
+Executables can be found at yam/yam/bin/Debug

 Features not yet working:
    Edit Menu -> Find doesn't do anything yet.